okuechen/angular-canvas-base/README.md

 # angular-canvas-base

-The react canvas base was created to simplify creating canvas components for angular.
+The angular canvas base was created to simplify creating canvas components for angular.
 You can add it to your project via NPM.

 `npm install angular-canvas-base`